indigobuffalo/fantasy-manager/README.md

 ## TODO

-Update client to use Yahoo Api
+Used argparse to enforce cli arg types